ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 For more information about small, medium, and large configurations with direct-to-cloud or disk-to-cloud tiering models, see [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/ibm-spectrum-protect-cloud-blueprints){: external}.

-To create your Predatar CleanRoom based on a VMware vCenter Server instance, follow the procedure to [order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):
+To create your Predatar CleanRoom based on a {{site.data.keyword.vcf-auto-short}} instance, follow the procedure to [order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):

 1. In Step 4, select **Primary**.
 2. In Step 6, order **Private Networks**.